cnguyen-de/sli-tailwind/tailwindcss.md

 </div>

 <!--
+or Utility CSS.
+In this talk, these terms may come up interchangably and will refer to the same meaning.

 ...
 So what exactly is functional css?
-Before we get to the definition, let's start with something fundamental, the terminology of CSS.
+Before we get to the definition, let's start with something fundamental, the terminology of CSS. ->
 -->

 ---